-Comunicaçoes S.A.) verification has been carried out.
-As a result of this verification process TÜV Rheinland states that:
+Comunicações S.A.) verification has been carried out.

 The Emissions Report (CELLNEX TELECOM PORTUGAL GHG Inventory 2020) of February 2021 ratified by the Management of the organization, is considered to be in accordance with the requirements of ISO 14064-1:2018 for a limited level of assurance.